 Pecan Pie Truffles

 Nothing quite beats the smells of toasted nuts filling up the kitchen, especially around the holidays.
 Try these pecan pie truffles as a decadent alternative to the classic pecan pie.
-The splash of bourbon adds a nice depth of flavor but can easily be substituted for vanilla extract or left out completely.
+The splash of bourbon adds a nice depth of flavor but can easily be substituted for vanilla extra or left out completely.

 Ingredients